-As a freelance writer for the Vander Weele Group in Chicago, I worked to aid struggling schools located on Native American Reservations in their attempts to meet No Child Left Behind Mandates.
+As a freelance technical writer for the Vander Weele Group in Chicago, Alison worked to aid struggling schools located on Native American Reservations in their attempts to meet No Child Left Behind Mandates.

 The position required acquiring a private detectives license from Cook County as well as signing a confidentiality agreement.
-Therefore, subsequent details about the position are available only upon request.
+As such, subsequent details about the position are available only upon request.

-Among the tasks I tackled as a Marketing Intern for Popai, the Global Marketing at Retail non-profit, I worked to draft a roughly 1,000 page document distributed at their 2014 OMA Awards.
+Among the tasks tackled as a Marketing Intern for Popai, the Global Marketing at Retail non-profit, Alison worked to draft a roughly 1,000 page document distributed at their 2014 OMA Awards.

-In addition to editing the entries for content, I helped compile the document with the help of Microsoft Excel and a team of designers who contributed the logos and the QR code which facilitated remote voting during the awards ceremony.
+In addition to editing the entries for content, aided in compiling the document with the help of Microsoft Excel and a team of designers who contributed the logos and the QR code which facilitated remote voting during the awards ceremony.

-To view the document in its entirety, check out the POPAI entry of my LinkedIn profile.
+To view the document in its entirety, check out Alison’s LinkedIn profile.

-The series of articles I penned regarding a horrifying murder as well as the ensuing trial and sentencing honed my professionalism and provided a palpable sense of our nation’s legal system.
+The series of articles Alison penned regarding a horrifying murder as well as the ensuing trial and sentencing honed my professionalism and provided a palpable sense of our nation’s legal system.

 Review the article in its entirety at the Cleveland.com archives.

-As an early childhood art instructor at The Paintbrush studio in Chicago, I worked to create lesson plans for students ranging from infancy to third grade.
+As an early childhood art instructor at The Paintbrush studio in Chicago, Alison worked to create lesson plans for students ranging from infancy to third grade.